-The DOH’s Medical Marijuana Program (MMP) regulates medical cannabis registry, certification, purchase, and dispensing for patients and caregivers.
+The Medical Marijuana Program (MMP), under the auspices of the Department of Health oversees medical cannabis registry, certification, purchase, and dispensing for patients and caregivers.
 The MMP also manages the certification and registry, and regulation of practitioners and dispensing facilities.

 Registered patients may hold up to a 30-day supply of an approved medical cannabis product at any time.
-Patients and designated caregivers must always have their medical marijuana registry ID card on hand when in possession of medical cannabis.
-Home cultivation remains illegal.
+Patients and designated caregivers must have their medical marijuana registry ID card on hand at all times when possessing medical cannabis.
+Home cultivation is illegal.

 Medical Marijuana Registry Program

-The MMP reserves medical cannabis certification for patients who have been diagnosed with one of the following severe, debilitating, or life-threatening conditions:
+The MMP reserves medical cannabis certification for patients diagnosed with one of the following severe, debilitating, or life-threatening conditions:

 - Amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease

 - Chronic pain that meets legal definitions, such as pain that lasts three months or more

 - Multiple sclerosis